 - Control investments in financially oriented and other operating companies; and

-Lone Star’s investment approach focuses on leveraging long standing relationships with counterparties to source opportunities, a comprehensive bottom-up asset-based underwriting approach, a streamlined approval process, a dedicated asset management platform and the continual evaluation of exit strategies.
+Lone Star’s investment approach focuses on leveraging long-standing relationships with counterparties to source opportunities, a comprehensive bottom-up asset-based underwriting approach, a streamlined approval process, a focused asset management strategy, and the continual evaluation of exit strategies.